ktsstudio/mediaproject-style/README.md

 * [mixins.scss](./src/mixins.scss) - mixins for use is Sass
 * [animations.scss](./src/animations.scss) - animations for use in Sass

-To use mixin or animation in styled-component, import it from lib:
+To use mixin or animation in styled-components, import it from lib:

 ```typescript
 import { square } from '@ktsstudio/mediaproject-styles';